 You would not open a retail store, stock it with merchandise once and then never restock your shelves.
 Your customers may shop with you when you open, but once they discover there is nothing new to bring them back in, they’ll abandon you.
 The same is true for your website.
 If you build it, invite prospects and customers to view it, but never update it with fresh content, your customers and prospects have no reason to return.
 As a result, you lose the opportunity to continue to engage with prospects, nurturing them into customers and giving your customers a reason to continue to engage with you.

-Fresh Content is Shows Search Engines (and Your Buyers) Your Business is Alive
+Fresh Content Shows Search Engines (and Your Buyers) That Your Business is Alive

 If your website remains static due to a lack of fresh content, search engines may view your site as a “dead entity” and not refer your site to web searchers.
 Relevance is key to earning the favor of search engines.
 If your site appears to be dated, lacking life and nothing new to offer, search engines will not promote you in its search returns.